 Does the revenue generated by Measure P stay in Victorville?Yes, unlike the state, county and special district sales taxes, all revenue generated by Measure P will stay in Victorville; not one cent can be taken by the State.

-How will the Measure P tax be paid?The tax will be added during transactions that include sales tax.
+How is Measure P tax paid?The tax is added during transactions that include sales tax.
 Sales tax, for the most part, is collected at the point of sale.
-Measure P proposes a one-cent sales tax that would increase the sales tax from 7.75% to 8.75%.
-With the passage of measure P, tax for a $60 gas purchase would increase by 60 cents.
+Measure P is a one-cent sales tax that increased the sales tax from 7.75% to 8.75%.
+With the passage of measure P, tax for a $60 gas purchase increased by 60 cents.
 Shopping locally means that funds go directly to the City to support public safety.
 Food groceries, medications, certain medical devices and other "Necessities of Life" are exempt from sales tax.

 Is there fiscal accountability in Measure P?

 Yes, fiscal accountability is required with Measure P, including:

 - Measure P continues to give Victorville local control over local funds – no funds could be taken by the State.